swamper/express-build/readme.md

 In the 'client' window run '$ gulp serve' and to start it on localhost:9000.
 Close that browser tab, you don't need it.

 In the 'server' window run '$ npm test' and your express server will begin running on localhost:3000.
-Open that up in a web browser and you should see the same Yeoman welcome page that your gulp serve method gave you.
+Open that up in a web browser and you should see the same page that your gulp serve method gave you.
 The difference is...
 THIS one is being served by your express server!

 Make it Production Ready: